Rural poverty in Ethiopia is a serious problem

 Beginning their journey out of poverty

 Not far away, in Gobey village, another couple are just embarking on their own journey of transformation.
-Mohammed and Merema have one son and live in a run-down “tukel”, a circular thatched house.
+Mohammed and Merema have one son and live in a run-down “tukel”, a traditional thatched house.
 With no livestock and a half a hectare of poor quality mountain land, their situation is familiar.

 Merema has tried her best to improve their lot, with the limited resources available, and is particularly proud of her kitchen garden, where she grows a variety of vegetables and some Irish potatoes.
 But it’s a real struggle to make ends meet.